 But, when you're just starting out, it's smart to earn a few different entry-level certifications in several areas.
 This will open up more job opportunities and experiences for you, after your graduate from your hospitality program.

-Graduates can work toward becoming Tourism Certified Professionals (TCPs) in several key areas:
+Graduates are qualified to become Tourism Certified Professionals (TCPs) in several key areas:

 - Food and Beverage Manager